Chat with us, powered by LiveChat

 The ‘Cuda still brought aggressive styling and punchy power as the muscle car era wound down.
 Its sleek body and big V8 gave a final blast of pure performance in this iconic class of vehicle.

 These legendary 70s muscle machines stand as icons.
 They showed how affordable horsepower and attitude could be while still surprising with their acceleration even today.
-Though regulations changed, their memory speeds on as some of the rawest expressions of the American dream on the road.

 Top Fastest Muscle Cars From The 80s